ezell38/Engineering_4_Notebook/README.md

 ### Reflection

-Assembling the launcher wasn't very hard if you followed the directions.
-One thing that was helpful was to insert all the screws in at the same time rather than one by one.
-This saved you lots of time and effort.
+This was the easiest step.
+We worked together on the assembly, alternating each step, and then animated the motion of the rack and pinion.
+It was important to put on offset on the rotating mate, in order to line up the key with the spinner.

 ## Onshape_Assignment_Template